hazyikmis/graphql-prisma-nodejs-auth/README.md

 #AFTER ALL THESE CHANGES, WE NEED TO DEFINE WHICH env config FILE SHOULD BE USED WHEN DEPLOYING
 #-->prisma deploy -e ../config/dev.env

+NOTE: we cannot run env-cmd on the heroku, so we entered the env vars for prod env (which exists in the /config/prod.env) to the heroku by "heroku config:set PRISMA_ENDPOINT=https://halil-azy-blog-app-7e918ccab4.herokuapp.com/prisma-service/prod"

 //-----------------

 On the terminal, ">prisma login" works very similarly heroku...
 It logs you into the https://app.prisma.io/ from the command line.